pulumi/terraform-provider-google-beta/website/docs/r/bigtable_instance.html.markdown

 * `display_name` - (Optional) The human-readable display name of the Bigtable instance.
 Defaults to the instance `name`.

-* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
-Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the instance will fail.
+* `deletion_protection` - (Optional) Whether or not to allow this provider to destroy the instance.
+Unless this field is set to false in the statefile, a `pulumi destroy` or `pulumi up` that would delete the instance will fail.

 -----